|

 Which type of chimenea will last the longest?

-The short answer is the cast iron model.
-The long answer is product life depends on how a chimenea is treated or mistreated and maintained.
+The cast iron model lasts longest but it also depends on how a chimenea is treated/mistreated and maintained.

 Which type is best for cooking?